IanG/dotnet-ef-code-vs-db-first-example/README.md

 ## Conclusion

 In this example we have taken a look at both approaches for using Entity Framework.
-We have shown we can start fromm an existing database or we can start with entities and create the equivalent database.
+We have shown we can start from an existing database or we can start with entities and create the equivalent database.

 I hope this has maybe served as a useful reference.
 Thanks for looking.